ochirbatbayanjargal/telecom-customer-churn-prediction/README.md

 2. **Cursor**: Open in Cursor to execute code blocks individually
 3. **PyCharm**: Open in PyCharm with the Jupyter plugin

+## Interactive Notebook

+For an interactive version of this analysis with step-by-step code execution and visualizations, check out my [Kaggle notebook](https://www.kaggle.com/code/ochirbatbayanjargal/telecom-customer-churn-prediction).

 # Telecom Customer Churn Prediction

 ## Project Overview